whygukin/Group-9/docs/final.md

 The graph illustrating the average win rate in 100 games per iteration seemed to perform better than anticipated.
 It averages around higher than a 50% win rate.
 This is due to the agent likely trained against a random agent, so it is likely that the PPO agent performed better (higher than 50%).

-When it came to evaluating the 3 variants of CFR algorithms, we found the following, tgraphs plotting exploitability for the three algorithms looked like the following:
+When it came to evaluating the 3 variants of CFR algorithms, we found the following (graphs plotting exploitability for the three algorithms):

 ![ImageTest](cfr-graph.png)